EthoML/vame-desktop/README.md

 ## Important Design Decisions
 1. External projects are symlinked to the `~/vame-desktop` directory, which allows for easy access to the data and models.
-However, there is very little done to handle when the symlink is broken.
+However, nothing is done to handle when the symlink is broken.